wslider/anomalous-sightings-archive/README.md

 ### Timing
 - UAP sightings peak between approximately 9:00 p.m. and 10:00 p.m.
-- Both Bigfoot and UAP reports peak during the summer and early fall months (roughly June–November).
+- Both Bigfoot and UAP reports peak during the summer and early fall months (roughly June-November).

 ### Environmental Conditions
-- **Cloud cover**: A large share of UAP reports occur under clear skies (0–10% cloud cover).
+- **Cloud cover**: A large share of UAP reports occur under clear skies (0-10% cloud cover).
 Bigfoot reports show a more even distribution across cloud-cover ranges.
 - **Temperature**: Average temperatures at the time of both types of reports are similar, though Bigfoot reports trend slightly cooler (≈56.8 °F vs. ≈60.1 °F for UAP).
-- **Kp index**: Both Bigfoot and UAP reports show a higher proportion of events during quiet geomagnetic conditions (Kp 0–1) relative to the historical baseline.
+- **Kp index**: Both Bigfoot and UAP reports show a higher proportion of events during quiet geomagnetic conditions (Kp 0-1) relative to the historical baseline.

 These patterns are observational and do not by themselves establish a causal relationship between the two phenomena.
 They do, however, highlight regions and conditions that may be of practical interest to independent investigators.

 ---

 ## Author
-**William Slider** – Data Analyst
+**William Slider** - Data Analyst

 ---